Federal League Park: Second Federal League Park

+The Indianapolis franchise was transferred to Newark for the 1915 season.
+The Federal League itself disbanded after 1915.
+The park was used by the Indianapolis ABCs during 1915 and 1916.
+Early in 1917, it was demolished and replaced with a freight yard for nearby railroads.

 Coincidentally, the site of this short-lived ballpark is very close to current professional sports facilities in the city.
 The Kentucky-West-South intersection is just a block south of Victory Field and a block west of Lucas Oil Stadium.